 Traditional building materials are often visually more characterful and appropriate.
 This is because they are handmade from natural materials and have locally distinctive colours and textures that relate directly to the village and the surrounding landscape.
-In contrast, modern man-made materials can look very mass produced and, as a result, lack local character. local vernacular buildings can characterised by their simple detailing, design, and unselfconscious honest expression of the use of materials through traditional building techniques.
+In contrast, modern man-made materials can look very mass produced and, as a result, lack local character.
+The local vernacular buildings can be characterised by their simple detailing, unselfconscious design, and an honest expression of the use of materials through traditional building techniques.

 Reproduction of past architectural styles is often difficult to achieve with modern building methods and the result can look contrived.
-A harmonious relationship can be achieved by adopting locally distinctive building materials, colours and textures to create a visual connection with the landscape and existing buildings.
+A harmonious relationship can be achieved by adopting locally distinctive building materials, colours, and textures to create a visual connection with the landscape and existing buildings.
 More contemporary designs can also be successfully integrated by careful selection of harmonious materials and colours.

-The following is a selection of the traditional materials, colours and textures found in Upham.
+The following is a selection of the traditional materials, colours and textures found in the village.

-- 1. Clay Plain roof tiles
+- 1. Clay plain roof tiles

 - 2. Natural roofing slate

 - 3. Clay red brick

 - 4. Flint and brick

-- 5. Timber boarding
+5. Timber boarding

 - 6. Rolled lead sheet

 - 7. Thatch

-- 8. Wall hung clay Plain tiles
+- 8. Wall hung clay plain tiles

 - 9. Painted brick

 - 10. Smooth render